 But you aren’t there.

 It’s just the voiceless book, by itself, hoping to impress silently the benefits of your reading experience – the little mermaid on land.
-Imagine if it was a chameleon and a pet shop trying to get you to take him home.
+Imagine if it was a chameleon in a pet shop trying to get you to take him home.
 If he could read your mind, maybe he would try to turn into your favorite things, the things you love most.

 Luckily, we can read readers’ minds.
 Why know exactly what type of books they like – they vote with their wallets, and they leave reviews on their favorites.
 We can also see exactly how many people are searching for specific topics, which is how I know that a vampire book should sell 10x better than a fallen angel book (so, assuming that fans of these two genres appreciate both, would I rather design to attract vampire lovers or fallen angel fanatics?)
 You want to hit your target genre hard, while considering a larger market for a potential sub market.